edoarad/assemblies/README.md

         ```

     - `merge`
-        Method which takes two assemblies from two areas and creates an assembly in a third area
+        takes two assemblies from two areas and creates an assembly in a third area
         that fires together with both of them.
 Can be called using `|` and `>>` in the following manner:

         ```pycon